apple/swift-algorithms/Guides/MergeSorted.md

 where First : LazySequenceProtocol, Second : LazySequenceProtocol { /*...*/ }

-public struct MergeSortedIterator<First, Second>
+/// An iterator that applies a set operation on two virtual sequences, both treated as sets sorted according a predicate, spliced together to vend a virtual sequence that is also sorted. public struct MergeSortedIterator<First, Second>
  : IteratorProtocol
 where First : IteratorProtocol,